Flight Delay Risk Predictor

 The Problem

-Airlines manage delay risk reactively.
-A flight gets delayed, ops scrambles to rebook passengers, reassign gates, and adjust crew schedules.
-The information that could have predicted the delay — departure time patterns, route complexity, load factors, weather data — exists in the airline's own systems, but nobody is synthesizing it into a decision before the problem hits.
+Aviation data vendors, airlines, and companies in the aviation industry manage delay risk reactively.
+A flight gets delayed, the OCC (operations control center) scrambles to rebook passengers, reassign gates, and adjust crew schedules.
+The information that could have predicted the delay (departure time patterns, route complexity, load factors, weather signals) already exists inside the airline's own systems.
+Nobody is synthesizing it into a decision before the problem hits.

-The operational cost of a single significant delay cascades: gate conflicts, crew duty-time violations, missed connections, compensation claims, and the hardest cost to measure — passenger trust.
-Ops teams that could see risk 2–3 hours ahead would make fundamentally different decisions about crew buffers, gate assignments, and proactive rebooking.
+The cost of a single significant delay cascades: gate conflicts, crew duty-time violations, missed connections, compensation claims, and the hardest cost to measure, passenger trust.
+OCCs that could see risk two to three hours ahead would make fundamentally different decisions about crew buffers, gate assignments, and proactive rebooking.

 What We Built